jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 WantedBy=multi-user.target
 ```

+Btrfs and ZFS handle explicit mounting of volumes by themselves and do not need to have mount files created, but they can be.

 ### Disk related tools

 There are two useful commands to use in regards to understanding the disk resource use in regards to the filesystem.
 The ```df``` command will list the disk usage.
 There is an optional ```-H``` and ```-h``` which presents the file-system usage in Gigabytes (-H is metric: giga, -h is binary, gibi).
 When you use ```df``` without any directories, it will list all file-systems.
 The command below lists the file-system that contains the user's home directory: ```/home/controller``` for example.